NREL/EnergyPlus/design/FY2016/AdaptiveComfortThermostat/AdaptiveComfortThermostat.md

 ## IDD Object(s) (Revised) ##

-We propose to modify three existing IDD thermostat setpoint objects by adding a field to indicate which adaptive comfort model to use.
-The three thermostat setpoint objects are, ThermostatSetpoint:SingleCooling, ThermostatSetpoint:SingleHeatingOrCooling, and ThermostatSetpoint:DualSetpoint, which are referenced by the ZoneControl:Thermostat object.
+As the adaptive comfort models are based on space operative temperature, we propose to modify the ZoneControl:Thermostat:OperativeTemperature object by adding a field to indicate which adaptive comfort model to use.
+If an adaptive comfort model is chosen, the thermostat setpoint schedule of the ThermostatSetpoint object, referenced by the ZoneControl:Thermostat object, will be overwritten accordingly.

 <pre>
-ThermostatSetpoint:SingleCooling,
-       \memo Used for a cooling only thermostat.
-The setpoint can be scheduled and varied throughout
-       \memo the simulation but only cooling is allowed.
+ZoneControl:Thermostat:OperativeTemperature,
+       \memo This object can be used with the ZoneList option on a thermostat or with one
+       \memo of the zones on that list (but you won't be able to use the object list to
+       \memo pick only one of those zones.
+Thermostat names are <Zone Name> <global Thermostat name> internally.
-  A1 , \field Name
+  A1,  \field Thermostat Name
+       \note Enter the name of a ZoneControl:Thermostat object.
+       \note This object modifies a ZoneControl:Thermostat object to add a
+       \note radiative fraction.
        \required-field
-       \type alpha
-       \reference ControlTypeNames
-  A2 , \field Setpoint Temperature Schedule Name
        \type object-list
-       \object-list ScheduleNames
+       \object-list ZoneControlThermostaticNames
-  <b>A3</b> ; \field Adaptive Comfort Model Type
-       \type choice
-       \key None
-       \key AdaptiveASH55
-       \key AdaptiveCEN15251
-       \default None
-       \note the setpoint temperature schedule will be adjusted based on the selected adaptive comfort model type

-ThermostatSetpoint:SingleHeatingOrCooling,
-       \memo Used for a heating and cooling thermostat with a single setpoint.
-The setpoint can be
-       \memo scheduled and varied throughout the simulation for both heating and cooling.
-  A1 , \field Name
+  A2,  \field Radiative Fraction Input Mode
        \required-field
-       \type alpha
-       \reference ControlTypeNames
-  A2 , \field Setpoint Temperature Schedule Name
-       \type object-list
-       \object-list ScheduleNames
-  <b>A3</b> ; \field Adaptive Comfort Model Type
        \type choice
-       \key None
-       \key AdaptiveASH55
+       \key Constant
-       \key AdaptiveCEN15251
+       \key Scheduled
-       \default None
-       \note the setpoint temperature schedule will be adjusted based on the selected adaptive comfort model type

-ThermostatSetpoint:DualSetpoint,
-       \memo Used for a heating and cooling thermostat with dual setpoints.
-The setpoints can be
-       \memo scheduled and varied throughout the simulation for both heating and cooling.
-  A1 , \field Name
-       \required-field
-       \type alpha
-       \reference ControlTypeNames
-  A2 , \field Heating Setpoint Temperature Schedule Name
-       \type object-list
-       \object-list ScheduleNames
+  N1,  \field Fixed Radiative Fraction
+       \minimum 0.0
+       \maximum< 0.9
-  A3 , \field Cooling Setpoint Temperature Schedule Name
+  A3,  \field Radiative Fraction Schedule Name
+       \note Schedule values of 0.0 indicate no operative temperature control
        \type object-list
        \object-list ScheduleNames
   <b>A4</b> ; \field Adaptive Comfort Model Type